Who Are the Victims of Alcoholism?

 Expecting Mothers and Alcohol Effects

-Expecting mothers endanger 2 lives when drinking.
+Expecting mothers endanger two lives when they drink alcohol.
 Alcohol gets transferred through the bloodstream and into the baby.
 Even small amounts of alcohol exposure can impact the baby’s development, causing developmental delays and abnormal physical attributes.
-In many cases, babies are born with Fetal Alcohol Spectrum Disorder, which produces the following traits:
+In many cases, babies are born with Fetal Alcohol Syndrome or Fetal Alcohol Spectrum Disorder, which produces the following traits:

 - Deformed joints, limbs